BenCaiello/PalmettoBUG/docs/source/Citing&Acknowledgements.rst

     - Supervision: Jacob Kendrick, Silvia Guglietta, and Carsten Krieg

+Work performed at Medical University of South Carolina in Charleston, South Carolina.

 For problems / questions about the code or documentation of PalmettoBUG, open an issue at the GitHub repository!

 For questions about the example data, workflow, or manuscript --